 There are also a lot of entertainment devices that make use of Direct to stream content or screencast from a mobile device.
 Chromecast, Roku, and Xbox all have it, and many smart TVs offer Wi-Fi Direct connections as well.
 There are many peripherals that provide wireless connections, which may use Wi-Fi Direct instead of Bluetooth.
 That includes wireless headsets with high fidelity audio, wireless printers, and even accessories like keyboards.

 How exactly Wi-Fi Direct connections are created can vary between devices.
 Some devices may have you scan a QR code.
 So have you enter a numerical PIN.
 Several devices have you press physical buttons to initiate a connection.
 Over time, as security has grown more critical, more devices use a combination of these techniques, and fewer devices simply connect automatically.

 Some of the most common uses of Wi-Fi Direct these days include:

-Fast file sharing: Direct is a good way to quickly share large files with a friend or team when setting up wired connections isn’t feasible.
+Fast file sharing: Direct is an excellent way to quickly share large files with a friend or team when setting up wired connections isn’t feasible.

 Photo printing on wireless printers: Direct can handle a large amount of wireless information, making it ideal for serious wireless printing jobs.

-Playing games together: If everyone has the same game on their phones, they can connect with Direct and play together even if there’s no Wi-Fi around.
+Playing games together: If everyone has the same game on their phones, they can connect with Direct and play along even if there’s no Wi-Fi around.

 Enabling NFC: We’re used to thinking of NFC as its own wireless technology, but these quick connections tend to use Wi-Fi Direct to transmit information.